cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 .. image:: key_attribute.svg

 ERD allows for multiple key attributes; for example, we might wish to also store a government issued identification number (such as the SSN used in the United States) for each employee.
+In this case, we would have two attributes with underlined labels.
 Note that this is not the same as a key attribute composed of multiple parts!
-An employee can be uniquely identified by either their company ID or by their government issued identification number - both are not needed.
+An employee can be uniquely identified by either their company ID or by their government issued identification number - you do not need to know both.
 Composite keys will be discussed in a later section.

 Relationships
 -------------